Gonzales v. Raich: Background

 California voters passed Proposition 215 in 1996, legalizing the use of medical cannabis.
-The Federal government of the United States has limited the use of cannabis since the Marihuana Tax Act of 1937 was enacted.
+The federal government of the United States has regulated the use of cannabis since the Marihuana Tax Act of 1937 was enacted.

-Respondents Angel Raich and Diane Monson used homegrown medical cannabis, which was legal under California law but illegal under federal law.
+Respondents Angel Raich and Diane Monson used homegrown medicinal cannabis, which was legal under California law but illegal under federal law.
 On August 15, 2002, Butte County Sheriff's Department officers and agents from the federal Drug Enforcement Administration destroyed all six of California resident Diane Monson's cannabis plants, facing light resistance.
 The cannabis plants were illegal Schedule I drugs under the federal Controlled Substances Act (CSA), which is Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970.

 Monson and Raich sued, claiming that enforcing federal law against them would violate the Due Process Clause of the Fifth Amendment, the Ninth Amendment, the Tenth Amendment in excess of the Commerce Clause, and the doctrine of medical necessity.
 Raich's physician stated that without cannabis, Raich is threatened by excruciating pain.
 California was one of 14 states at the time (36 as of 2021) that allowed medicinal use of cannabis.
 California's Compassionate Use Act allows limited use of cannabis for medicinal purposes.